 Depends on what actually ends up working, but for now the current pipeline where we are using the steady-state data and time-series data, with priors augmented by DEX.
+Right.
+Should be same number of genome wide assays no matter what (e.g. 60) and we should vary numbers of genes and noise.

 Results

-Compare to naïve and to other algorithms alone
+Compare to naïve and to other algorithms alone both from network architecture point of view and from prediction point of view.

 Image of the generated network

 Analysis of the subnetworks from a biological standpoint (i.e., do the subnetworks we infer actually make sense to biologist?)
+Since it’s simulated, why would it make sense?

 Conclusions